-A. The Task Force May Wish to Use Computer Simulation Models to Help It Assess Horizontal Market Power and Structural Remedies for Market Power
+A. The PSC May Wish to Use Computer Simulation Models to Help It Assess Horizontal Market Power and Structural Remedies for Market Power

-Recently, computer simulation models of generation and transmission that may facilitate analysis of market power issues have become more widely recognized and tractable.
-(8) State and federal agencies as well as utilities are making use of these models in long-range planning, policy development, and operations.
-Our experience in evaluating the PacifiCorp/Peabody merger evidences the potential usefulness of computer simulation models for the analysis of market power and potential structural remedies.
-(9) For example, by simulating various price increases by individual generators or groups of generators and their effect on pricing in the relevant market(s), computer models can be used to determine relevant geographic markets in a merger analysis or to ascertain whether an entity is engaging in anticompetitive behavior.
-The Task Force may wish to consider making use of such computer simulation models, if it has not already done so, to help it assess existing generation market power and potential structural remedies for such market power.
+Recently, computer simulation models of generation and transmission that may facilitate analysis of market power issues have become more widely recognized and tractable.(8) Our experience in evaluating the PacifiCorp/Peabody merger evidences the potential usefulness of computer simulation models for the analysis of market power and potential structural remedies.(9) For example, by simulating various price increases and their effect on pricing in the relevant market(s), computer models can be used to determine relevant geographic markets in a merger analysis or to ascertain whether an entity is engaging in anticompetitive behavior.
+Various state regulatory agencies and reliability councils also incorporate computer simulation models in their long-range planning efforts.
+The PSC may wish to consider making use of such computer simulation models, if it has not already done so, to help it assess existing generation market power and potential structural remedies for such market power.

-B. The Task Force May Wish to Examine the Sensitivity of Market Power Analysis to Prospective Technical Changes
+B. The PSC May Wish to Examine the Sensitivity of Market Power Analysis to Prospective Technical Changes